nesi/perf-training/_lessons/python-scatter/06-profiling_with_MAP.md

 ## Introduction to profiling parallel codes

-Profiling tools provide information about how much time is spend in different parts of your code in different threads/processes.
+Parallel profiling tools provide information about how much time is spent in different parts of your code by different threads/processes.
 There are 2 major ways to collect profiling data: *sampling* and *tracing*.
 Sampling is a statistical method.
 During run time the so called *stack trace* is analysed regularly.
 In contast to that tracing measures actual run time of instrumented parts with a well defined start and end.
 The data from all threads/processes are gathered and analysed.
 Thus we can not only see which part of the code is most time consuming, but also how this performs on different processes.

 Due to possible overhead (especially for tracing experiments) the program could run significantly slower than normal.
 Therefore it is generally advisable to first run a sampling experiments and choose a small representative test case to profile.